Hobbies & Sports

-I have many interests and hope to share some QSO time with you.
-I have listed a few below.
+I have many interests and hope to share some QSO time with you finding out more about yours.

 From a very early age I learnt to love the ocean.
 I lived near Narrabeen beach on the northern suburbs of Sydney and enjoyed being able to surf with my friends before school, after school and weekends.

-I enjoy Bodysurfing very much, the pure rush of extreme exhilaration and pleasure is something you must try one day soon.
+I enjoy Bodysurfing very much, the pure rush of extreme exhilaration & pleasure is something you must try.

 Fungi are not plants & obtain nutrients in different ways.
 Some plants have a direct association with fungi and without this Mycorrhizal relationship the plants wouldn't exist.